3 Steps to Break Free of Substance Use DisorderYou are here:

 After detox, you will get information about how rehab works and why it is necessary.
 You’ll also learn what to expect during treatment for substance abuse.

-Step 3: Enter an Addiction Treatment Program
+Step 3: Enter Substance Use Disorder Treatment

 You don’t want to waste the gains you made in detox, so entering a treatment program right away is the next step.
 Treatment for substance use disorder is where you’ll learn more effective ways of dealing with life’s daily challenges without drugs or alcohol as a coping tool.